mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 You can undo remote changes and change history.

-Even with an updated history, old commits can still be accessed by commit SHA, at least until all repositories perform the automated cleanup of detached commits, or cleanup is run manually.
+Even with an updated history, old commits can still be accessed by commit SHA, at least until all the automated cleanup of detached commits is performed, or a cleanup is run manually.
 Even the cleanup might not remove old commits if there are still refs pointing to them.

 ![Modifying history causes problems on remote branch](img/rebase_reset.png)